kian2929/DataCenter-Assistant/README.md

     └── de.json
 ```

-## Development Methodology
+## Development Notes

-This integration was developed with a **thorough manual preparation** approach, where the workflow design and conceptual framework were carefully planned and documented as the **most critical foundation** of the development process.
-The emphasis on comprehensive upfront planning and design thinking demonstrates a methodical approach to software development that prioritizes architectural soundness and conceptual clarity.
+This integration was implemented with the assistance of AI tools (Claude Sonnet 4 Preview via GitHub Agent mode).
+The workflow design, conceptual framework, and prompt preparation were thoroughly done manually before implementation, which was the crucial step for the realization of the project.

 ## License